 In December, 2012 the Board of Education held an Excess Levy election requesting $16.7 Million annually to assist in the operation of the Marshall County School system for 5 years through June 30, 2018.
 The voters passed the Excess Levy which is currently in effect.
-Due to increased overall assessed valuations in the County caused by the economic growth associated with the Marcellus Gas Industry, the Board of Education is actually receiving over $22 Million annually from the Excess Levy for the past two years.
+Due to increased overall assessed valuations in the County caused by the economic growth associated with the Marcellus Gas Industry, the Board of Education will actually receive over $26 Million annually from the Excess Levy for the 2015-16 fiscal year.

 If you are in favor of reductions in the Levy Rates established by The Board of Education and/or County Commission, you are encouraged to contact their members to express your concerns.